obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 - supporting cylinder head cover (normally only sold as a unit with the cylinder head)

-I weigh in at roughly 170 lbs with boots and gear and I am able -- without any prior skill in the matter -- to kick start my modified TU250X without the assistance of a decompression lever.
+I weigh roughly 170 lbs with boots and gear and I am able -- without any prior skill in the matter -- to kick start my modified TU250X without the assistance of a decompression lever.
 At this time I have not sought out the necessary parts to add this feature.
 I may consider doing so in the future just for the sake of completeness.
 When/If that happens, I will update this guide to include the additional steps.

 ## Prerequisites